frasertweedale/blog-fp/posts/2021-03-18-dyre-cabal-store.md

   unit IDs.

-- **`exposed`** controls whether the modules in the package are available to imported during compilation.
+- **`exposed`** controls whether the modules in the package are available to import during compilation.
 This is just the default.
 GHC command line options and [*package environment files*][package-environments] can alter package visibility.